SEARCH

 Show gratitude to every living thing

-Honor your parents, teachers and elders
+Honor your parents,

 Principle